 Information about training sessions

-Training sessions occur twice a week, each and every Tuesday evening from 19h to 21h and each and every Thursday evening from 20h to 22h, even during vacations and holidays.
+Training sessions occur twice a week, each and every Tuesday evening from 19h to 21h (optional to 21h30) and each and every Thursday evening from 20h to 22h (optional to 22h30), even during vacations and holidays.
 Each training session is followed, for those willing to go on, by 30 minutes of « Extra Time » for more practice time, or simply to discuss together.

 From September to June (included), the training is given in a sport hall of the school Notre Dame des Champs, 143 rue Edith Cavell – 1180 Uccle (close to many buses and trams).
 View of the school entrance along with its location on the map.